 Redbone Coonhound asks much of its audience, and in turn, on opening night, it seemed the audience asked things back.
 “Is it really okay to laugh at that?,” we seemed to say during what felt like a tentative opening twenty minutes, offering scattered titters and murmurs to early jokes.
 But the play, though loaded with difficult conversations and slurs, seems to say loudly, “yes, you can laugh at these silly scenarios, but you need to think hard about them, too.”
 Perhaps the funniness of the play will open up larger discourse on the themes at hand, those of identity, racism, and community.
 Maybe laughter is the common denominator that can lead to productive conversations on race — and laughter (more like uproarious guffaws) is certainly what we got on opening night.

 Redbone Coonhound shows great promise as a script, and it’s a damn good vessel for performances from Kwesi Ameyaw, Brian Dooley, and Jesse Dwyre, as well as Davis, Drakeford, Allen, and Hunter.
 For its utilization of filmic aesthetics, one might think it has a promising future onscreen as a TV series or film.
 For now, though, it’s a desperately funny play with a slight pacing problem, a daring satire that feels like the Canadian response to Broadway’s equally searing dramedy about Blackness, A Strange Loop.
 Such a satire seems well overdue, and you should take a peek (in either Toronto or Montreal — the play has a “rolling opening,” meaning premieres in multiple Canadian cities).
 This is how comedy is done.

-Redbone Coonhound runs at Tarragon Theatre through March 5.
-Tickets are available here.
+Redbone Coonhound runs at Tarragon Theatre February 7 through March 5, 2023.